ForthHub/fep-recognizer/README.md

 **FEP** stands for Forth Enchancement Proposal, after PEP — Python Enchancement Proposal.

 Draft.
 Under construction.
-It should be presented as RfD after completion.
+Perhas it should be presented as RfD after completion (although, "RfD" term is not used any more in the [revised Proposals Process](https://forth-standard.org/standard/process#contribution-71)).

 ### Intention